calliope-project/calliope/CONTRIBUTING.md

 * Look at [open issues tagged with "help wanted"](https://github.com/calliope-project/calliope/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and ["good first issue"](https://github.com/calliope-project/calliope/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 * Look at the [development guide in our documentation](http://calliope.readthedocs.io/en/latest/user/develop.html)

+## Licensing

+By contributing to Calliope, e.g. through opening a pull request or submitting a patch, you represent that your contributions are your own original work and that you have the right to license them, and you agree that your contributions are licensed under the Apache 2.0 license.

 ## Submitting bug reports